djjtyn/WhatGame/README.md

 The add a platform option in the navigation bar will lead the user to a page which they can add a gaming platform to the list of options available for the platform choices in the add a review form.
 Once this new entry is added via the add platform form, this option will now be availeable to the user to select from the add game review form.
 ### Short Reviews
 In both the View all Games and Top Rated pages each game listing contains a rating for them as well as the game name.
 This rating is on this page to allow a user to quickly see what the game rating is without having to click into the games page and check there.
 In each Game listing there is a button for viewing the full review which upon clicking will lead the user to a page which has a review of the game which they clicked the button for.
+### CRUD Functionality
+Users can create, read, update and delete videogame reviews.
+To create a review the user selects 'Add a Review' from the navigation bar menu.
+They are then redirected to a form which upon completion will add all of the values they enter into the form to a database hosted on mongoDB.
+To read reviews, users can select either 'View All Reviews' or 'Top Rated' from the navigation bar menu.
+If 'View All Reviews' is selected, the user is redirected to a page which lists every review on the website.
+If 'Top Rated' is selected, the user is taken to a page which lists the top ten rated games on the site.
+For both of these pages, each game has a 'View Full Review' button accompanying the name and rating of each game which upon clicked will take the user to a page showing a full review of the game.
+Each games full review has an individual url which makes use of the games id key and value within the database.
+Users can update a review by selecting the edit button found on each games review page.
+This will then lead the user to a form which shows all the current values found within the game review which the user can change.
+Upon submission of this form, the new details will be shown on the games review page.
+Users can delete a review from the site by selecting the delete button found on each games review page.
+This will then remove the review from the site.
+Users can also add new platforms by clicking 'Add a Platform' from the navigation bar menu.
+They are then redirected to a page containing a form which they can type a platform name into.
+When this form is submitted, this new platform value is then added to the list of platforms found within the add review form's platform dropdown.
+### Search Bar
+There is a searchbar on the page which contains the full list of games.
+This allows the user to search the site for a particular game rather than scrolling down the full list of games to find one they are looking for.
+If there is a match for the game name they type into the search bar, this match is presented to the user on a new page.
+If there is not a match, the user is presented a page which states tat there was no match for the search and prompts the user to try another search.
 ## Features Left to Implement
-### Search Bar
-I plan to add a search bar to the page containing all of the games.
-This will be to alleviate the need of scrolling down through every game listing to see if there is a desired one there.
-Instead, a user could just search for the game in the search bar which will then load it's games listing if available or prompt the user that there is no such game review available if its not contained within the sites collection.
 ### Comments Section
-Another feature still left to implement is a comment section to have on each game review page.
+A feature still left to implement is a comment section to have on each game review page.
 This will allow users to post comments and reply to comment already left on the page to further increase the interactivity between a user and the site.
 ### Admin Features
 A feature left to implement for this project is Admin only features.
 These will ensure that only an admin is able to delete a review.
 As of this moment, any user using the site can freely delete reviews.
 ### Login